dapr/docs/overview.md

 • **Service invocation** Resilient service-to-service invocation enables method calls, including retries, on remote services wherever they are located in the supported hosting environment.

 • **State Management** With state management for storing key/value pairs, long running, highly available, stateful services can be easily written alongside stateless services in your application.
-The state store is pluggable and can include Azure Cosmos, AWS DynamoDB or Redis among others.
+The state store is pluggable and can include Azure CosmosDB, AWS DynamoDB or Redis among others.

 • **Publish and subscribe messaging between services** Publishing events and subscribing to topics between services enables event-driven architectures to simplify horizontal scalability and make them resilient to failure.
 Dapr provides at least once message delivery guarantee.